Skip to content

 Why we use it

-- It is a real standard, backed by Adobe, Microsoft, the BBC, the New York Times, and many others.
-Building against it now means your manifests are valid wherever any other C2PA-conformant validator runs.
+• It is a real standard, backed by Adobe, Microsoft, the BBC, the New York Times, and many others.
+Building against it now means your provenance records follow the same data model the rest of the ecosystem reads, and externally signed C2PA assets validate through the Hashproof API.

 Hard binding vs soft binding